BoolPurist/daily_ruster_man/README.md

 # README

-This CLI tools allows you to create/manage daily, monthly and yearly journals with your editor of choice.
+This CLI tool allows you to create/manage daily, monthly and yearly journals with your editor of choice.
 You also can list your created journals by this app.

+This application is still considered an alpha !
+Things can break for sure.
+This application is developed on a Linux system.
+So it is only tested on a Linux system !

 ## Installation

+### Prerequisite

+You need to have rust and cargo installed on your system to build this application and install it.
+It is recommended that you install rust/cargo via rustup.
+Follow instrucions [here][rustup]

+### Steps
 1. Clone this respo.
 2. Build and install this app via cargo through the following command
 ```text
 cargo install --path '.' --force
 ```

+### Installation path

 This install the app at ~/.cargo/bin/ by default.
 You could choose another location via the option --root.
 Make sure the this path (~/.cargo/bin/) or the your choosen destination is in your $PATH to make accessible everywhere.

+## Usage

+See [usage] for more details for how to use this application.

+## Examples

+Examples can be found [here][examples].

 ## Roadmap